Mule-ME/refacto/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within @hookflow/refacto, please follow these steps:
+If you discover a security vulnerability within refacto, please follow these steps:

 ### 1. Do NOT Create a Public Issue